Adeesha12/Adeesha12/README.md

 - 👋 Hi, I’m @Adeesha12
 - 👀 I’m interested in machine learning
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python , Golang , tensorflow
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...